Moyna Macgill

-Moyna Macgill (born Charlotte Lillian McIldowie; 10 December 1895 – 25 November 1975) was an northern Irish actress from Belfast and the mother of actress Angela Lansbury and producers Edgar and Bruce Lansbury.
+Moyna Macgill (born Charlotte Lillian McIldowie; 10 December 1895 – 25 November 1975) was a Ulster Scots British actress from Belfast and the mother of actress Angela Lansbury and producers Edgar and Bruce Lansbury.
 In 2020, she was listed at number 35 on The Irish Times' list of Ireland's greatest film actors.

 Early life

 Born Charlotte Lillian McIldowie at 42 Eglantine Avenue in south Belfast, she was the daughter of William McIldowie and Elizabeth Jane (née Mageean).
 Her father was a wealthy solicitor of Scottish parentage who was a director of the Grand Opera House in Belfast, a position that sparked her interest in theatrics.

 Career

 As a teenager she was noticed riding the London Underground by director and producer George Pearson, who cast her in several of his films.
 In 1918, she made her stage debut in the play Love is a Cottage at the West End theatres Globe Theatre.
 Encouraged by Sir Gerald du Maurier to change her name to Moyna Macgill (which invariably was misspelt as "MacGill" or "McGill", and on at least one occasion, the film Texas, Brooklyn & Heaven, as "Magill"), she became a leading actress of the day, appearing in light comedies, melodramas, and classics opposite Herbert Marshall, John Gielgud, and Basil Rathbone, among others.

 Twenty-six-year-old Macgill was married with a three-year-old daughter, Isolde (who later married Sir Peter Ustinov), when she became involved romantically with Edgar Lansbury, a socialist politician, who was a son of the Labour MP and Leader of the Opposition George Lansbury.
 Her husband, actor Reginald Denham, named Lansbury as co-respondent when he filed for divorce.
 A year after it was finalized, Macgill and Lansbury married and with Isolde settled into a garden flat in London's Regent's Park.

 Macgill temporarily set aside her career following the birth of daughter Angela and twin sons Edgar, Jr., and Bruce (both went on to become Broadway producers, but Bruce is better known for his work on television, such as the series The Wild Wild West, Mission: Impossible, and his sister's Murder, She Wrote), although music and dance were prevalent in their upbringing.
 When they moved into a larger house in suburban Mill Hill, she turned their home into a salon for actors, writers, directors, musicians, and artists, all of whom left an impression on young Angela and were instrumental in directing her interests towards acting.